hellobloom/core/README.md

 4. Compile contract typings `./bin/compile-typings`
 5. Run tests with `./bin/test`

+If you plan to use a truffleLedgerProvider, also do `yarn add @ledgerhq/hw-transport-node-hid@4.2.0` It was removed from package.json due to an issue with CI's test machines

 ## Making Changes

 The tests are written in Typescript.
 If you make changes to the contracts which impact the ABI, update the typings with: